abhisha1991/w251_hw9/README.md

 #### 8. What are the files that a TF checkpoint is comprised of?

+I am getting the answer from [here](https://stackoverflow.com/questions/44516609/tensorflow-what-is-the-relationship-between-ckpt-file-and-ckpt-meta-and-ckp) partially.
+Basically, a TF model checkpoint consists of a few different files - index, meta and data.
+These are files used to construct the model again.
+The .ckpt-meta contains the structure of the computation graph of the model.
+The .ckpt-data contains the values for all the variables, without the structure.

 #### 9. How big is your resulting model checkpoint (mb)?

 The entire "best model" folder was around 4.1G, whereas the actual checkpoint itself was around 4KB.
 Below are some additional details: